Julian Chokkattu/Digital Trends

 Because the Pixel smartphones are “made by Google,” they allow for tighter hardware and software integration — similar to how well iOS is integrated with the iPhone’s internals.
 An Android Sensor Hub processor in Google’s Pixels feature “tightly integrated sensors,” including the accelerometer, gyroscope, cell, GPS, Wi-Fi connectivity, and more.

 Article originally published in October 2016.
-Updated on 12-6-2016 by Kyle Wiggers: Updated to reflect the official release of Android 7.1.1 Nougat.
+Updated on 02-02-2016 by Julian Chokkattu: Updated to reflect the official release of Android 7.1.2 Nougat.